Narges Norouzi

 Recent news:

-[December 28, 2022] Our project "Transforming Introductory Computer Science Instruction with an AI-Driven Classroom Assistant" has received a $2M award from the National Science Foundation.
+[December 28, 2022] Our project "Transforming Introductory Computer Science Instruction with an AI-Driven Classroom Assistant" as a collaboration between UC Berkeley and North Carolina State University has received a $2M award from the National Science Foundation.
 Project duration: 05/2023 - 04/2027.

 Education.